In my opinion -- and in no special order-- the following are some of sexiest and most beautiful black women ever to appear on screen.

 Robin Simone Givens was born in New York City on 27th of November, 1964, to Ruth (Newby) and Reuben Givens.
 Robin's father left his family when Robin was a young girl and she seldom saw him after that.
 Robin's mother raised her and her younger sister in Westchester, CT.
 Her mother (once linked to Yankee...

 Regina Hall was born December 12, 1970 in Washington, D.C., to Ruby, a teacher, and Odie Hall, a contractor.
-In college, she earned a degree in journalism from N.Y.U. before starting a film career.
-In 1997, she began appearing in commercials at age 26, and then made the giant leap into movies.
-Her fame came with her role in the comedy-horror spoof Scary Movie...
+She graduated from Fordham University in 1992, and went on to earn a master's degree in journalism from New York University before shifting to an acting career.
+In 1997 at age 26, she began appearing in commercials...

 Actress Viola Davis was born on her grandmother's farm, at the then-Singleton Plantation in St. Matthews, South Carolina.
 When she was two months old her family moved to Central Falls, Rhode Island, where her father, Dan Davis, worked as a horse groomer and trainer.
 Her mother, Mary Alice (Logan), a maid and factory worker...